Dheerajchopra01/BlackJack-Game/README.md

 # BlackJack-Game
 This project includes development of Basic JavaScript game - Black Jack.
 Happy Playing!
 Happy Learning :)

-# Learnt about :
+**Learnt about below topics in JavaScript with this project :**

 a) arrays